“La Vida Es Una Aventura Loca Y Debes Tener Esta Experiencia Al Máximo.”

 Fiesta de San Fermín came into existence as a result of honoring the popular Saint Fermin who was believed to be a tortured saint.
 In order to honor him across the world, the bull run, trade fairs, and bullfights began which eventually attracted millions of people to the city.
 People of all ages and colors come to this region in Navarra to attend the festival which is supported by various organizations.

-July 7, 2019: First Bull Run at 8 AM, Procession of San Fermin at 10 AM, and the first traditional bullfight in the Plaza de Toros at 6:30 PM
+July 7, 2020: First Pamplona bull run at 8 AM, Procession of San Fermin at 10 AM, and the first traditional bullfight in the Plaza de Toros at 6:30 PM

 Running Of The Bulls Tickets